chingu-voyages/voyage-project-tier2-expensesplitter/README.md

 - Data Persistence

   - [ ] Expense data persists across browser sessions using local storage
-  - [ ] Receipt proofs can be consulted at any moment
+  - [ ] Receipt proofs can be consulted at any moment when viewing the details of an expense or when viewing the details of a group expenses.
+A receipt proof can be viewed as attached to an expense/expense group and the actual receipt can also be viewed

 - Analytics